Non-existence of exceptional collections on twisted flags and categorical representability via noncommutative motives: Introduction

 \section{Introduction}

 Since the early works by Beilinson, Bondal and Kapranov on exceptional collections in geometric categories it has been conjectured that projective homogeneous spaces over algebraically closed fields of characteristic zero should have full exceptional collections.
-The best approximation at the moment is the paper of Kuznetsov and Polishchuk \cite{KU1} in which a uniform construction of exceptional collections has been proposed.
+The best approximation at the moment is the paper of Kuznetsov and Polishchuk \cite{KU1S} in which a uniform construction of exceptional collections has been proposed.
 However, it still remains to show that these collections are full.
+Quite recently, it has been proved that some of the exceptionel collection from \cite{KU1S} are indeed full \cite{ANS}.
 But there is an interesting problem appearing if the base field of the homogeneous spaces is not algebraically closed.
 Homogeneous spaces can be defined over $\mathbb{Z}$ and it is therefore natural to ask whether there exist full exceptional collections in this general case.
 It is also natural to consider twisted forms of homogeneous spaces and to study whether or not they admit full exceptional collections.
-And indeed, Raedschelders \cite{RAE} proved quite recently that non-split Brauer--Severi varieties do not have full \'etale exceptional collections and provided in this way a positive answer to the conjecture that non-split Brauer--Severi varieties do not admit full exceptional collections (see \cite{NO2}).
+And indeed, Raedschelders \cite{RAES} proved recently that non-split Brauer--Severi varieties do not have full \'etale exceptional collections and provided in this way a positive answer to the conjecture that non-split Brauer--Severi varieties do not admit full exceptional collections (see \cite{NO2S}).